rzzzwilson/DigitalVFO/README.rst

 .. image:: DigitalVFO_case.jpg

 Version 1.4 is running as shown above!
-There is provision for a battery plus monitoring of the voltage.
-I will get this running, but there will be another version called "HeadlessVFO" that will be controlled only by a PC via USB.
+There is provision for a battery plus monitoring of the voltage and calibration of various things.
+There will be another version called "HeadlessVFO" that will be controlled only by a PC via USB.
 This version won't need a display or rotary encoder, plus it'll always be connected to a PC and get USB power, so no battery.
 I probably don't need